Butler English 8 Course Expectations

 Quizzes and Tests: Every quarter, you will have quizzes or tests on the literature, nonfiction articles, vocabulary, spelling, grammar, or writing skills.

-Extra Help: Mrs. Fitzgerald is available for extra help Tuesdays, Wednesdays, and Thursdays after school or by appointment only before school or during lunch.
+Extra Help: Mrs. Fitzgerald is available for extra help Tuesdays and Wednesdays, and Thursdays (Scrapbooking Club is also on Thursdays) during the after school activity period and during lunch on most days with an appointment.